microsoftgraph/msgraph-sdk-powershell/src/Users/beta/examples/New-MgBetaUserOutlookMasterCategory.md

 # A UPN can also be used as -UserId.
 New-MgBetaUserOutlookMasterCategory -UserId $userId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaUserOutlookMasterCategory Cmdlet.
+This example shows how to use the New-MgBetaUserOutlookMasterCategory Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).